cbos/cbos.github.io/content/posts/20250501-challenge-1-step-by-step/index.md

 ## JVM Threads
 The thread panel shows a very consistent number of threads.
 Even with 40 concurrent users during the second test run, the number of threads does not increase much.
-This indicates that at least one thread is not being created per user.
+If it would have created a thread per user, there would be much more threads, but that is not the case.

 ## Tomcat threads
 This is also supported by the panel with Tomcat threads.